Switching from Wegovy to Mounjaro

 There are multiple reasons why people switch from Wegovy to Mounjaro:

-• The highest weight loss results in clinical trials are for those taking Mounjaro.
-On the highest maintenance dose (15mg), Mounjaro helped people lose up to 22.5% of their weight after 72 weeks of treatment.
-On the highest maintenance dose of Wegovy (2.4mg), people lost up to 15% of their weight after 68 weeks.
-It’s important to note that the clinical trials didn’t run for the same amount of time and both medications are still very effective for weight loss.
+- The highest weight loss results in clinical trials are for those taking Mounjaro, but not by much.
+On the highest maintenance dose (15mg), Mounjaro helped people lose on average 22.5% of their weight after 72 weeks of treatment.
+On the highest maintenance dose of Wegovy (7.2mg), people lost an average 21% of their weight after 72 weeks.

-• Wegovy and Mounjaro both have side effects, although not everyone will get them.
-You may want to try Mounjaro if Wegovy is causing severe or ongoing side effects that aren’t getting better, even at lower doses.
-Everyone reacts differently to medications and getting side effects on one medication doesn’t mean you’ll get side effects on another.
+- Wegovy and Mounjaro both have side effects, although not everyone will get them.
+You may want to try Mounjaro if Wegovy is causing severe or ongoing side effects that are not getting better, even at lower doses.
+Everyone reacts differently to medications, and getting side effects from one medication does not mean you’ll get side effects from another.

 Dr Babak Ashrafi, Clinical Lead for Service Expansion